-- Unclear vision, philosophy, framework and practice of what equity means at ARC - Employees cannot define equity and social justice and are unaware of what equity and social justice looks like in practice - Equity efforts, resources, and events are not broadly and effectively communicated across campus to students, faculty, staff, and administrators - A lack of ability to access information on finding specific needs and solutions for marginalized student populations. - Employees do not know resources, policies, and/or support services for marginalized students - Not sharing business processes or other procedures and informal withholding of information heavily impacts people who are "outsiders," marginalized employees and students, or are new.
+- Unclear vision, philosophy, framework and practice of what equity means at ARC - Many employees struggle to define equity and social justice and are unaware of what equity and social justice looks like in practice - Equity efforts, resources, and events are not broadly and effectively communicated across campus to students, faculty, staff, and administrators - A lack of ability to access information on finding specific needs and solutions for marginalized student populations.

+- Many employees have limited knowledge on resources, policies, and/or support services for marginalized students - Limited intentional sharing of business processes or other procedures and informal withholding of information heavily impacts people who are "outsiders," marginalized employees and students, or are new.
 Many people are then uncertain or unable to specify why they are feeling welcome and are not successful in completing tasks.